locka99/cpp-to-rust-book/setting_up_rust/index.md

 Popular IDEs such as Eclipse, IntelliJ, Visual Studio all have plugins that work to varying degrees of integration with Rust.

+* [Visual Studio Code](https://code.visualstudio.com/) (not to be confused with Visual Studio) is a cross-platform programming editor and has a lot of plugins.
+It can be set up into a complete Rust development environment by following this [tutorial](https://sherryummen.in/2016/09/02/debugging-rust-on-windows-using-visual-studio-code/).
 * [Rust plugin for IntelliJ IDEA](https://intellij-rust.github.io/) is under active development.
 This plugin has a lot of traction and is turning around new versions on a nearly weekly basis.
 Offers syntax highlighting, autocomplete \(via built-in parser\), cargo builts and eventually other functionality.
 [IntelliJ](https://www.jetbrains.com/idea/download/#section=windows) is a commercial product but it comes in a community edition which is sufficient for development.
 * [Visual Rust plugin for Microsoft Studio](https://github.com/PistonDevelopers/VisualRust) .
 Offers syntax highlighting, autocompletion, interactive debugging.
 * [RustDT for Eclipse](https://github.com/RustDT/RustDT) is also under active development.
 It adds syntax highlighting, autocomplete \(via racer\), cargo builds and rustfmt functionality to Eclipse.